-Hi I’m Pam and I’m a fully qualified, BACP registered counselor.
+Hi I’m Pam and I’m a fully qualified, BACP registered counselor, with experience working in the NHS, Counseling charities, and private practice.
 My interest into the mind first began as a young adult.
 I discovered how profound the difficulties associated with mental health can be, not to mention the stigma that can surround asking for help.
 I often found myself being the person that family and friends came to, when they were in need of a listening ear and thats when I started asking myself these questions:

 Why do we do the things we do?